 Add the flour-tossed tutti frutti and fold into the batter.

 The batter will be quite thick and will drop off a spoon slowly.
 Transfer this batter to a loaf tin.
 Sprinkle the remaining tablespoon tutti frutti on top.

 Bake at 185 C for 25 minutes, then for 3 mins at 150 C, check if a toothpick/ knife inserted at the center comes out clean.

 Let cool in pan before using a knife to gently loosen the sides.
-Remove from tin, slice and serve.
+Remove from the tin, slice, and serve.

 Check out the Blogging Marathon page for the other Blogging Marathoners doing BM# 32